eboileau/ribotools/docs/source/user-guide.rst

 .. note::

-    Ribo-seq abundance is estimated from ribosome-protected RNA fragments (ribosome footprints) using periodic reads only, unless the ``--skip-periodicity-estimation`` option is used. **Ribotools** does not currently handle paired-end RNA-seq.
+    Ribo-seq abundance is estimated from ribosome-protected RNA fragments (RPFs) using periodic reads only, unless the ``--skip-periodicity-estimation`` option is used. **Ribotools** does not currently handle paired-end RNA-seq.
 In the config file, specify only one pair (typically the first) for ``rnaseq_samples``.
 But you should specify whether the data is from a strand-specific assay for counting reads, see below for further details.
 Use the option ``--trim-rna-to-max-fragment-size`` to trim RNA-seq reads to the maximum periodic fragment length of a matched Ribo-seq sample, to minimize mapping bias.
 Matching samples are specified in the config file via the ``matching_samples`` key.

 .. tip::